opencv/opencv/modules/core/doc/operations_on_arrays.rst

             * **CMP_LT** ``src1`` is less than ``src2``.
             * **CMP_LE** ``src1`` is less than or equal to ``src2``.
             * **CMP_NE** ``src1`` is unequal to ``src2``.

+    :param cmp_op: a flag, that specifies correspondence between the arrays (specific to C syntax; for possible values see 'cmpop above).

 The function compares: